-3.8 INTRODUCTION
+3.1 Introduction

-The term research methodology describes all activities involved in the collection of all the necessary data and information required for the research work.
-According to Asika (1990) research methodology is the arrangement of conditions for collection and analysis of data in a manner that aimed at combining relevance of the research.
-The objective of this chapter will be determine the appropriate research method and procedures, that will be used in carrying out the research.
+The term research methodology describes all activities involved in the collection of allthe necessary data and information required for the research work.
+According to Asika (1990)research methodology is the arrangement of conditions for collection and analysis of data in amanner that aimed at combining relevance of the research.
+The objective of this chapter is todetermine the appropriate research method and procedures, that will be used in carrying out theresearch

-The research method of this study will be combination of descriptive and quantitative research method.
-Random sampling procedure was used in collecting data.
-Quantitative data was collected from Banks annual report and used in testing the hypothesis formulated in the previous chapter.
-The purpose is to conduct a crealible research, make valid statement and reliable conclusion from the study.
+The research method employed in this study is a combination of descriptive and quantitativeresearch method, Random sampling procedure was used in collecting data, Quantitative data was collected from Banks Annual Report and used in testing the hypothesis formulated in the previous chapter.
+The purpose is to conduct a credible research, make valid statement and reliable conclusion from the study.